Shōjō: Bencao Gangmu

 The xingxing (猩猩) is mentioned in the Bencao Gangmu ("Compendium of Materia Medica", 1596), and identified as referring to the orangutan by modern editors/translators.
 The work's compiler Li Shizhen remarked that xing-xing (猩猩) was formerly written sheng sheng (狌狌), hence, Unschuld emends the authentic pronunciation of "猩猩" to be "sheng sheng".
 Curiously, Strassberg did the opposite, and rendered "狌狌" as xingxing.

 The Bencao Gangmu describes it as resembling a dog or [rhesus] macaque (獼猴), having yellow fur like the ape (yuan; 猨), and white ears like a pig.

 It cites Ruan Qian (阮汧) from the Tang dynasty period regarding the method the Vietnamese locals in Fengxi (封溪) county used to capture the xingxing.
 They would leave straw sandals and liquor by the roadside to lure them; the creatures examine these goods but go away at first, but they return to try on the sandals and drink the wine, at which point they can be captured.
-When it comes time to eat one of them, they would push the fattest one forward, and they weep.
+When it comes time for the humans to butcher one of them for food, they would push the fattest one among them forward, and weep.